Odysseus11111/GR6104_Homework/final_proj/README.md

 ## Apart from above, I also do:

 1. **Stock data download**
-   Downloads real stock price data from Yahoo Finance using `yfinance`.
+   Downloads real stock price data from Yahoo Finance using `YFinance`.

 2. **Unit tests**
    Tests the CRP, BCRP, simplex grid, and uiversal portfolio function.

+3. **Replication of Cover's paper**
+   Reproduced key examples from Cover's original paper to verify the implementation and better understand the algorithm.

-3. **Runtime analysis**
+4. **Runtime analysis**
-   The expected runtime:
+   The expected runtime of the grid-based implementation is

    \[
    O(TKm).
    \]

-   We run three sets of experiments to learn the computational complexity of the implementation since its theoretical runtime depends on three variables:
+   Here:
-   - \(T\): number of trading days
+   - \(T\) is the number of trading days,
-   - \(K\): number of grid portfolios
+   - \(K\) is the number of grid portfolios,
-   - \(m\): number of assets
+   - \(m\) is the number of assets.

-4. **Error plots**
-   Plots for log regret, and the result of finer grid.
+   I ran several experiments to study the computational complexity of the implementation.
+Specifically, I fixed \(T\) and \(m\) while changing \(K\) in Experiment 3, and fixed \(K\) and \(m\) while changing \(T\) in Experiment 4.

 5. **Moderately large stock experiment**
    Applies our algorithm to a larger real stock data set by increasing the number of stocks and/or the time horizon.
+(We use increase the stock data from 1 year to 20 years)

 ## Result